 Its not particularly large either, with a footprint of 27.5 by 16.4 by 25.3 inches, despite it having an elongated shaped bowl.

 Once it senses and activates its flush system, its AquaPiston tech will push 1.28 gallons through which is economically friendly, and helps clean the bowl of bacterial build up.

 However, if you've not got a lot of cash to work with, this isn't going to be the smartest investment.
 But in terms of quality, this is one worth keeping your eye on.

-As a brand, AS are up there as some of the best.
+As a brand, American Standard are up there as some of the best.
 The 2794119.020 is relatively unknown judging from our consumer research online.
 However, going on what we know so far, this is a two piece design from the Studio activate hands free range.
 Thanks to a combination of a concealed trapway and smooth edges, I think it looks great, with quite a contemporary theme.

 Additionally, its water conservation is within the Environmental Protection Agencies WaterSense criteria, using just 1.28 gallons of water, which the manufacturer says can grant you savings of up to twenty percent.
 It's quite a significant percentage when you add it all up over three years or so.

 The flush mechanism is activated via sensors, and like its competition, will flush by simply waving your hand over it, and is located at the side rather than the top, which tends to be more common.
 However, by doing so, they free up space to store things on the lid, which can come in handy.